Chelsea F.C. Women: FA Premier League National Division (2005–2010)

-Women's Super League (WSL), 2011–present
+Women's Super League (2011–present)

-The club bid successfully to be one of eight founding teams in the FA Women's Super League in March 2011.
+The club bid successfully to be one of eight founding teams in the FA Women's Super League (WSL) in March 2011.
 On 13 April 2011, the first-ever WSL fixture was played — at Imperial Fields, Chelsea's home ground — between them and Arsenal, which they lost 1–0.
 Beard led the club to the Women's FA Cup final for the first time in 2012, but Chelsea were eventually beaten by Birmingham City on a penalty shootout after twice taking the lead in a 2–2 draw.

 In July 2012, Matt Beard resigned as manager after three years in the post.

-Former assistant at Arsenal, Emma Hayes, was brought in as manager in 2012, who was one of the first female managers in the WSL.
-In Hayes' first season in charge, Chelsea, who were still a part-time professional club, finished third-bottom of the League.
+Former assistant at Arsenal, Emma Hayes, was brought in as manager in 2012, one of the first female managers in the WSL.
+In Hayes's first season in charge, Chelsea, who were still a part-time professional club, finished third-bottom of the league.
 The following season, they finished second from the bottom.
-The club subsequently went full-time.

-The 2014 season was successful for Chelsea, as they finished second in the FA Women's Super League behind Liverpool on goal difference, after eight wins, two draws and four losses.
+The 2014 season was successful for Chelsea, as they finished second in the WSL behind Liverpool on goal difference, after eight wins, two draws and four losses.
 A final day win would have clinched them the league title, but they lost 2–1 away to Manchester City.
 Their second-place finish meant that they qualified for the UEFA Women's Champions League for the first time in the club's history.
 They also reached the semi-finals of both the FA Cup and the League Cup, where they lost to both eventual winners, Arsenal and Manchester City, respectively.

 In 2015, it was announced that many of Chelsea's players would be becoming full professionals for the first time.
 On 1 August 2015, Chelsea won their first ever Women's FA Cup.
 They beat Notts County Ladies at Wembley Stadium.
 Ji So-yun scored the only goal of the game and Eniola Aluko won the player of the match award.
 The team then beat Sunderland 4–0 in October 2015 to secure the FA WSL title and a League and Cup double.
 Chelsea repeated that feat in the 2017–18 season, winning another FA WSL and Women's FA Cup double; in the same season, the team also reached the semi-finals of the UEFA Women's Champions League for the first time.
 On 23 May 2018, the club rebranded as Chelsea Football Club Women.